Syed-A-Naqvi/audiomorph/README.md

 # Description

 The purpose of this project is to obtain granular control over the amount of noise inserted into a sound file.
-One can specify the desired sound to noise ratio and the appropriate amount of white noise will be inserted into the sound file.
+If one specifies a desired sound to noise ratio, the appropriate amount of noise will be inserted.
 Controlled noise insertion allows for testing the effectos of noise on audio in various settings.

 # Instructions

-- clone repo and run the command ```python3 add_noise.py <audio_file>``` in the terminal from the project root directory
+- clone repo and run command ```python3 add_noise.py``` in the terminal from project root directory
-- replace ```<audio_file>``` with the name of the ravdess audio file to modify
+- follow prompts to create the noisy audio and related visualizations
-- provide the desired signal to noise ratio in decibals:
+- the provided file is normalized to the RAVDESS average power level and noise is inserted based on the specified signal to noise ratio
-- - 0 decibals means equal signal to noise
+- check the output folder for original audio, scaled(normalized) audio, noisy audio and all related visualizations

-- - 10 decibals means signal is 10 times as powerful as noise
+- for signal to noise ratio:
-- - -10 decibals means noise is 10 times as powerful as signal
+- - 0 decibels means signal power is the same as nosie power

-- the provided file is normalized and noise is inserted based on the specified signal to noise ratio
+- - -10 decibels means noise power is 10 times greater than signal power
-- check the output folder for original audio, scaled(normalized) audio and finally the noisy audio
+- - 10 decibels means signal power is 10 times greater than noise power